ComputeStacks/billing-whmcs/README.md

 * Support for charging an initial deposit on registration
 * Import CS accounts into WHMCS using the [Server Sync Tool](https://docs.whmcs.com/Server_Sync_Tool)

+### Service Terminations

+This plugin will not delete any services in ComputeStacks.
+When a WHMCS service is terminated, this plugin suspends the account in ComputeStacks, which stops all running services.
+You will then need to manually delete the user. _If you wish to have WHMCS automatically delete the users in ComputeStacks, please contact your CS support team._

 ## Installation

 _**Note:** We require WHMCS v7.8+_